10 Best foot Blister Treatment Kits Tested & Compared

 Long distance hikers and runners will often advocate using superglue for on-the-go blister healing.
 The superglue heals the blisters by creating a bond between the roof of the blister and the skin underneath the blister.
 This creates a protective shell around the blister that reduces the risk of infection.
-Make sure that you have sterilized the blister before applying Superglue and be ready for some stinging.
+If you do choose to use Superglue, make sure you thoroughly clean the blister before applying.
+Also, beware: it stings.

 Below are some tips for taping up heels, toes, and other areas of the foot.
 This is a precautionary step in preventing blisters from forming in areas where they tend to pop up:

 - The best tape products to use are first aid/medical tape, silk tape, moleskin, or Leukotape.
 Change the tape frequently or else you risk developing an open blister.

 - Be sure to cover the blister with a piece of gauze or toilet paper before applying the tape to your skin.
 Applying the tape directly to the blistered area will rip off the blister.
 Ouch!

 - Double wrapping toe blisters is the best way to keep them secure.
 Wrap one piece of tape around your toe, placing the seam at the bottom (or underneath) your toe.
 Then, do the same thing with another piece of tape, but have the seam on top of your toenail.

 - If you have a blister on the ball of your foot, the more tape the better.
 Cut the piece of tape to be many inches longer than the diameter of your forefoot.
 Then, wrap the tape around the ball of your foot, pressing the edges down to conform to the shape of your foot.